Pretrained Models#

 model = torchvision.models.resnet50(weights=weights)

-Using a pre-trained model#
+Using a pretrained model#

-All the necessary information for the inference transforms of each pre-trained model is provided on its weights documentation.
-To simplify inference, TorchVision bundles the necessary preprocessing transforms into each model weight.
-These are accessible via the weight.transforms attribute.
+To simplify inference, TorchVision bundles the preprocessing transforms into each model weight.
+Calling transforms() on a weight object returns the inference preprocessing pipeline for that weight.
 Furthermore, some models use layers which have different training and evaluation behavior, such as batch normalization.
 To switch between these modes, we must use model.train() or model.eval() as appropriate.

 model.eval()